Analysis | The permanently temporary 2021 economy, in charts

 Meanwhile, the labor market has whipsawed millions of Americans through layoffs and then rehirings, with millions caught in between.
-Wages are up, and people are switching jobs are a record rate.
+Wages are up, and people are switching jobs at a record rate.
 And while growth for the year is still projected to approach 6 percent, White House and Federal Reserve officials underestimated the economic disruption that would persist through the pandemic’s second year.
 Now it appears certain that many of these strains, both economic and viral, will continue well into 2022, and perhaps beyond.

 “There’s just no road map to opening a global economy in a pandemic, and people keep forgetting we’re still in a pandemic,” said Diane Swonk, chief economist at Grant Thornton.
-Now the recovery doesn’t only have to fix what was lost, but the “scars and wounds have to heal” after hard-hit workers and industries reevaluated their futures, Swonk said.
+Now the recovery not only has to fix what was lost, but also the “scars and wounds have to heal” after hard-hit workers and industries reevaluated their futures, Swonk said.

 Here’s a breakdown of what’s happening in the economy, in 5 charts.